 General Food Law

-In 2002, the European Parliament and the Council adopted Regulation (EC) No 178/2002laying down the general principles and requirements of food law (General Food Law Regulation).
+In 2002, the European Parliament and the Council adopted Regulation (EC) No 178/2002 laying down the general principles and requirements of food law (General Food Law Regulation).

 The General Food Law Regulation is the foundation of food and feed law.
-It sets outs an overarching and coherent framework for the development of food and feed legislation both at Union and national levels.
+It sets out an overarching and coherent framework for the development of food and feed legislation both at Union and national levels.
 To this end, it lays down general principles, requirements and procedures that underpin decision making in matters of food and feed safety, covering all stages of food and feed production and distribution.

 It also sets up an independent agency responsible for scientific advice and support, the European Food Safety Authority (EFSA).